 The existing SCP commences at the Sangachal Terminal in Azerbaijan and runs underground to its endpoint at the Georgia-Turkey border.
 SCPX will expand the existing 7 bcma SCP system to accommodate a further 16 bcma with a new 48-inch pipeline loop, constructed parallel to the existing SCP.

 The SCPX project also includes construction of a number of facilities.
 These comprise two new compressor stations in Georgia, two intermediate pigging stations (one each in Azerbaijan and Georgia), six 48-inch block valve stations (one in Georgia and five in Azerbaijan), pressure reduction and metering stations at the international borders, and the interconnection with TANAP at the Georgia-Turkey border.
 The execution of the SCPX project is based on an overall philosophy of safe design and quality build.

-Georgia will benefit as a recipient of Shah Deniz Stage 2 gas, but also directly from the South Caucasus pipeline expansion.
-The project is expected to provide $2 billion in foreign direct investment to the country.
-20 percent of the capital expenditure is planned to be spent on goods and services provided by local Georgian suppliers.
-Around 2,000 local jobs will be created on construction projects.
+Georgia benefits as a recipient of Shah Deniz Stage 2 gas, but also directly from the South Caucasus pipeline expansion.
+The project provided $2 billion in foreign direct investment to the country.
+Around 20 percent of the capital expenditure was spent on goods and services provided by local Georgian suppliers.
+Around 2,000 local jobs were created on construction projects.